 Each vehicle shall be tested on the chassis dynamometer set with the specific mass inertia setting and road load parameters of the individual vehicle.

+For Level 1B only:

+The chassis dynamometer shall be set to the target road load for the test vehicle according to the procedure specified in paragraph 7. of Annex B4.
+This setting procedure is prohibited when the derived run-in factor is developed according to the paragraph 1.5.2. of Appendix 3.
+In this case, the same dynamometer setting value which was generated during type approval testing shall be applied.

 The applicable test cycle is the same used for the type approval of the interpolation family to which the vehicle belongs.